Skip to content

 But here is the catch: eating less without a strategy can lead to low protein intake, low energy, constipation, and muscle loss.
 Research from the STEP 1 trial found that a meaningful portion of weight lost on semaglutide came from lean mass, not just fat.
 Tirzepatide studies show similar findings.

 I have spent over 25 years working on body composition, competed in bodybuilding as a NPC fit model at 52 and tracked my own lean mass through multiple DEXA scans over the years.
-I know firsthand what happens when you lose weight without protecting muscle, and I have helped women avoid that mistake.
+I know firsthand what happens when you lose weight without protecting muscle and I have helped women avoid that mistake.
 Whether you are on a GLP-1 medication or not, the nutrition principles for preserving lean mass are the same.
 This guide will show you exactly how to eat so your body keeps the muscle and loses the fat.

 Disclaimer: Links may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.